KohheePeace/coderhackers/docs/flutter-crud2a/04-write-initial-counter-app-from-scratch.md

 - At first you will feel flutter code is difficult.
 - But to see this table you can find the similarity of web and flutter
 - I hope this table will reduce the difficulty of flutter!
-- After that what you need to do is just writing a lot of flutter code!
+- You need a time to get used to flutter code as it took time to remeber HTML, CSS, Bootstrap and Javascript!

 ## Let's get started!